wp-plugins/wpsso/readme.txt

 * Configurable image sizes, title and description lengths for different contexts.
 * Optional fallback to a default image and video for index and search webpages.
 * Uses featured, attached, gallery shortcode, and/or HTML image tags in content.
-* Validation of image dimensions to provide accurate images for social websites.
+* Validation of image dimensions to provide accurate media for social websites.
 * Auto-regeneration of innacurate / missing WordPress image sizes using image IDs.
 * Support for embedded videos (iframe and/or object HTML tags).
 * Fully render content (including shortcodes) for accurate description texts.